A Plague on Both your Houses

 On Monday, August 23, 2021, the FDA issued full use approval to the Pfizer vaccine.
 The approval triggers the Pentagon’s mandatory vaccination mandate.
 A number of private companies have been waiting to follow suit.
 This will accelerate the general vaccination rate.
 Many private citizens who have been hesitating because they perceived the vaccines as being “experimental” may feel more comfortable about getting vaccinated.

-Recently, there have been reports that that a booster shot may be needed.
-You may ask, “Why?”
+Pfizer’s vaccine has received full approval from the FDA.
+Moderna and Johnson & Johnson have submitted requests and data for similar approval.
+Recently, booster shots have been recommended.
+Pfizer has received emergency use approval for their booster shot.
+Again, Moderna and J&J are close behind.
+You may ask, “Why do we need booster shots?”
 “Is there something wrong with the original vaccination regimen?”
 “Are Pfizer, Moderna, and Johnson & Johnson trying to squeeze more money out of the government?”
 There are several reasons why COVID booster shots may be important.

 - Those of us who have a suppressed immune system because of disease or medical treatment for some pre-existing problem may be unable to build proper immunity without an additional shot.

 - The delta variant of SARS-CoV-2 is much more contagious than earlier mutations.
 Like many other vaccines, the COVID vaccinations prevent disease; not infection.
 Those of us who are vaccinated may briefly become infected, experience absolutely no symptoms, but produce enough virus to infect others.
 If those others are unvaccinated or under-vaccinated, they could become seriously ill and could die.